 What is beryllium sensitization?

-Beryllium sensitization is an “allergic” condition to beryllium that can develop after a person that is susceptible, due to a genetic factor such as HLA-DPB Glu69 allele, breathes beryllium dust or fumes, or possibly if beryllium penetrates the skin through an open cut or from a beryllium splinter.
+Beryllium sensitization is an “allergic” condition to beryllium that may develop after a susceptible person breathes beryllium dust or fumes, or if beryllium penetrates the skin through an open cut or from a beryllium splinter.
 Individuals that have a certain gene called HLA-DPB Glu69 are susceptible and more likely to become sensitized after exposure to beryllium.

 In individuals with beryllium sensitization, the immune system sees beryllium as a foreign substance and responds by generating a population of immune cells in the bloodstream that react to beryllium.
 These cells can be found in the blood using a test called the beryllium lymphocyte proliferation test (BeLPT).